 Prior to the opening of school, tours as well an orientation are conducted providing families the opportunity to visit their future school.
 We host a "Meet & Greet" the Friday prior to the first day of school.
 This provides students, teachers and parents to meet before the first day of school.
-All incoming Kindergarten students are assessed upon entering.
-Assessments used are FAIR, FLKRS, ESOL, NWEA Benchmarks, etc. After careful review of data, the LLT Team determines and identifies areas of strengths and weakness.
-Strategies for intervention and enrichment are implemented.
-Fifth grade teachers prepare articulation information to forward to Renaissance Middle Charter school which contains critical data for successful transition.
+All incoming students are assessed using data available through the district portal upon entering.
+Assessments used are student performance indicators which include State assessments, prior year school grades, ESOL, NWEA Benchmarks, etc. After careful review of data, the LLT Team determines and identifies areas of strengths and weakness.
+During the eighth grade year informational meetings are scheduled in the evening to inform parents of the High School options available for their children.
+Parents are given information regarding their home school; as well as, Magnet programs available and how to apply.